-- Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - O. Name some smart machines. - Q. State any two uses of computers at home / railway station / airport. - Q. State any two uses of computers in a school / bank / shop / office / hospital. - Q. Explain how computers impact our daily lives?
+- Q. Name a few things that a computer helps us do. - Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - O. What does ATM stand for? - Q. State any two uses of computers at home, railway station and airport. - Q. State any two uses of computers in a school, bank, shop, office and hospital. - Q. What is the role of computers in education? - Q. Explain how computers impact our daily lives.

-After explaining the chapter, let the students do the course book exercises given on Pages 23 and 24 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 24 and 25 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 22 and 23 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 24 of the main course book to imbibe problem solving and logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands On and Fun in Lab given on Page 25 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 24 of the main course book will enhance the ability of the students and serve as a an experiential learning activity.

-Ask the students to discuss with their parents the use of computers for:
+Ask the students to discuss with their parents how computers are used for:

-- · Controlling movement of metro trains
+- Controlling movement of metro trains

 - Launching satellites

 - Weather forecasting

 - Making robots

 - Making animations

 - Booking tickets for movies